 All you need to do, is to scan through Airbnb and see if there’s people with a ‘Monthly discount’, simply message them and ask for the price – and at least you’ll have somewhere safe and temporary while you get to know the city.
 I lived in an ‘Airbnb’ since moving to Amsterdam, but of course we made our own arrangements, not through Airbnb.
 Turns out, a lot of people do the same – so check it out!

-So, it depends when you’re moving to Amsterdam but you do need to do a bit of research about the weather before you start packing.
+It depends on when you’re moving to Amsterdam, but you do need to do a bit of research about the weather before you start packing.
 Here’s your research: If it’s November-March bring big coats, cosy scarves and good shoes.
-The rain is like nothing I’ve ever experienced over there, when it rains – it bloody well pours.
+The rain is pretty crazy… when it rains – it bloody well pours.

-There can be snow, winds, thunder, lightning and just grey everything.
-However, the upside of this horror story is that when April and May start creeping in, it’s time for a lighter coat and you definitely need a range of sunnies.
+There can be snow, winds, thunder, lightning and just grey everything in general.
+However, the upside to this story is that when April and May start creeping in, it’s time for a lighter coat and you definitely need a range of sunnies.
 June and July?
 Just prepare for the heat.
 When I left Amsterdam in July it was 32 degrees and it was splitting the rocks.
 Everyone was running around in their shorts and flip flops, beaming like the sun that was upon us.
 It truly is the place to be when the sun is out.

 5. Don’t bother with the tram, it is so expensive

 When I first got to Amsterdam, I got the tram everywhere and it cost me a FORTUNE.
 So, the second you get there, just go into the information point at Centraal Station and ask for an OV-chipkaart.
 It will cost you €7.50 on the spot and then just top it up by €15, that will keep you going for ages.